Linear TV vs OTT Streaming: Differences & Similarities Explained

 Performance TV: Performance TV was built to redefine what a true video ad experience should look like.
 We’ve combined the prestige and reliability of TV, along with high-quality video and metrics for a fully-immersive (and measurable) experience.
 In fact, research shows that television advertising on premium programming drives 4.5x higher brand engagement versus non-premium programming.
 Performance TV ads are non-skippable, and secondly, they’re screened exclusively on premium networks.
 A brand story can’t be told in five seconds or less (this is the time YouTube sets as “non skippable” for their in-stream TrueView ads), which is why we support 15 or 30 seconds ads, to give advertisers the time and space they need to tell their brand story on screen.

-Performance TV: Target based on the basics, such as demographics and interests, using tens of thousands of audience segments through our partnership with the Oracle Data Cloud.
-Or, use your own first-party data to retarget site visitors to bring them back to your site to convert.
+Performance TV: Target audiences with MNTN Matched, the world’s first keyword-based audience builder for CTV, which lets advertisers match with the consumers who are most likely to buy their products.
+You can also use your own first-party data to retarget site visitors to bring them back to your site to convert.
 And importantly, whether you’re reaching new audiences or retargeting current ones, your ads are guaranteed to target viewers while they’re watching brand-safe inventory.

 YouTube: Humans now have an eight second attention span (similar to that of a goldfish).
 Paired with the fact that attention spans decrease by 88 percent every year, isn’t boding too well for traditional video ad platforms like YouTube.
 Did we also mention that smartphone users are notorious ad-skippers?
 When they’re killing time trying to watch a one minute video, they’re not willing to sit through a 20 second ad.
 YouTube just doesn’t have a platform that can capture and keep user attention for too long before they’re jumping to the next thing.